sgielen/cosix/README.md

 How to build it
 ===============

-To compile the kernel, first build and install Binutils with '--target i686-elf', so that you have the GNU linker in your $PATH as i686-elf-ld.
-Also, follow the instructions at https://nuxi.nl/ to install the CloudABI toolchain.
+To compile the Cosix world including the kernel, you need the following
+dependencies:

+- The GNU linker with x86 support.
+If you build binutils with `--target i686` you'll have it as i686-elf-ld which is the default name CMake looks for.
+  If your GNU ld is named differently, just give `-DCMAKE_GLD_LINKER=ld`.
+- The `objcopy` binary with x86 support.
+The build looks for a binary called `objcopy` but does not check early if it has x86 support.
+If you get objcopy-related errors, build binutils with `--target i686` and use `-DCMAKE_OBJCOPY=i686-elf-objcopy`.
-Binaries are available for many operating systems.
-After installation, you should also have Clang in your $PATH as i686-unknown-cloudabi-cc.
+- The CloudABI toolchain, see instructions at https://nuxi.nl/.
+The toolchain is based on Clang/LLVM and is available for many operating systems.
+After installation, you'll have Clang in your path as i686-unknown-cloudabi-cc.
+- At least the following CloudABI ports packages:
+  - `i686-unknown-cloudabi-cxx-runtime`
+  - `i686-unknown-cloudabi-python`

+Other compile flags to use:

+- `-DCLOUDABI_PYTHON_BINARY` and `-DCLOUDABI_PYTHON_LIBRARIES`.
+The initrd
+  cannot be built without CloudABI Python, so the `make boot` target cannot be run without this.
+Use the two flags, with absolute directories to the Python3 binary and its libraries, to be able to boot.
+- `-DCLOUDABI_UNITTEST_BINARY` can be pointed at the unittest binary of cloudlibc, so you can run it by entering `run_unittests()` at the Python shell.
+Note that because not all system calls are (fully) implemented, the default binary will have a lot of failing tests.

-Use the i686-elf toolchain file to set up your build directory for a native
+Use the i686-elf toolchain file to set up your build directory for a native build easily:
-build:

     mkdir build
     cd build
     cmake -DCMAKE_BUILD_TYPE=Debug \
+     -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-i686-elf.cmake \
+     -DCLOUDABI_PYTHON_BINARY=... \
+     -DCLOUDABI_PYTHON_LIBRARIES=... \
-     -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-i686-elf.cmake ..
+     ..
     make

 There are various targets to build or run the kernel in various ways: